-Figure 14 illustrates each program's 2019 budget and expenditures, including program support.
+Figure 14 illustrates each program's 2020 budget and expenditures, including program support.

-Figure 14 2019 Budget and Expenditure by Program
+Figure 14 2020 Budget and Expenditure by Program (Dollars in Millions)

 The Government Performance and Results Act of 1993, as amended, requires all federal government organizations to report on the results of program performance.
 Performance results are included in regular reports to the board of directors and in our annual report.
 Information for each of the three major program areas is presented in Table 4.